MicrosoftDocs/sysinternals/sysinternals/learn/windows-internals.md

 Windows Internals Book
 ======================

-**Windows Internals 7th edition (Part 1)** covers the architecture and core internals of Windows 10 and Windows Sever 2016.
+**Windows Internals 7th edition (Part 1)** covers the architecture and core internals of Windows 10 and Windows Server 2016.
 This book helps you:

 *	Understand the Windows system architecture and its general components
 *	Explore internal data structures using tools like the kernel debugger